A Deep RL Approach on Task Placement and Scaling of Edge Resources for Cellular Vehicle-to-Network Service Provisioning: Introduction

 The remainder of this paper is organized as follows.
-In Section~\ref{sec:problem} we describe the problem in mathematical terms, i.e., we define the relevant variables and formulate the optimization problem to solve.
-Section~\ref{sec:ddpg} details our proposed greedy placement and \gls{ddpg}-based scaling algorithm.
-Section~\ref{sec:other-solutions} summarizes the solutions that we compare our approach against.
-Section~\ref{sec:simulation} describes our simulation environment and the supported \gls{cv2n} application.
-The results of the simulations are analysed in Section~\ref{sec:evaluation}.
-We discuss related work in Section~\ref{sec:related}.
+In Section~\ref{sec:related} we provide a brief review of the related problems and the corresponding solutions.
+In Section~\ref{sec:problem} we describe the problem in mathematical terms and provide its formulations.
+Section~\ref{sec:ddpg} details our proposed approach.
+Section~\ref{sec:simulation} describes the simulation environment and the supported C-V2N application.
+We evaluate the proposed approaches in Section~\ref{sec:evaluation}.
 Finally, Section~\ref{sec:conclusion} further discusses the main findings of this paper and points out future research directions.